bropple/retro-go/README.md

 Additional titles may be added in the future.

 Most ROM hacks of supported games will work fine, since most of them share the same `rom.name` as the original.
-Pokemon Prism's timekeeping is more complicated than the original games, but is also fully supported by retro-go as a special case.
+Pokemon Prism, however, has a unique `rom.name` and has more advanced timekeeping than the original game it's based on, but is also fully supported by retro-go as a special case.

 ## Setting the time
 After installing the hardware, the displayed time is bound to be incorrect.
 The time can be set from the launcher's settings menu: